48th Annual Trial Academy

 The Academy provides intensive, comprehensive and participatory education to young defense trial lawyers.
 Its faculty members are experienced, well-recognized trial lawyers with extensive trial experience.
 They are drawn from different geographic areas and diverse practices, styles and personalities.
 Faculties and directors rotate on an annual basis.

-If you are an IADC member interested in participating in the Trial Academy as a member of its faculty, please fill out the Faculty Interest Form and send it to Amy O'Maley, Director of Professional Development, at email@example.com.
+If you are an IADC member interested in participating in the Trial Academy as a member of its faculty, please fill out the Faculty Interest Form and send it to Amy O'Maley McGuire, Assistant Director of Legal Programming, at firstname.lastname@example.org.